Skip to main content

 What is a high-dividend ETF?

 A high-dividend ETF invests in companies with above-average dividend yields.
-These ETFs can include stocks from various sectors such as utilities, financials, and consumer staples – industries known for steady cash flows and strong shareholder returns.
+These ETFs can include stocks from various sectors such as utilities, financials, consumer staples, energy, and real estate (REITs) – industries known for steady cash flows and a track record of returning capital to shareholders.

-Unlike growth-oriented ETFs, high dividend ETFs focus on income generation, making them ideal for income-focused investors, or anyone seeking portfolio stability.
+Unlike growth-oriented ETFs, high-dividend ETFs focus on income generation, making them appealing to income-focused investors, retirees, or anyone seeking portfolio stability through regular cash payouts.

 Why don’t all ETFs pay dividends?

-Not every ETF provides dividend payments because some of them follow assets that don’t generate regular income (such as growth-oriented stocks, commodities, or specific thematic indexes).
+Not every ETF distributes dividend payments.
+Some track assets that don’t generate regular income (such as growth-oriented stocks with low or no dividends, commodities, or specific thematic indexes).

-Additionally, certain ETFs are designed with a focus on capital growth rather than income distribution.
-In these cases, any income received is automatically reinvested into the fund to increase its overall value.
+Additionally, certain ETFs are explicitly designed for capital growth rather than income distribution.
+In these cases, any dividend income received from the underlying holdings is automatically reinvested into the fund to increase its overall value.
 These are called accumulating ETFs.

 When selecting a dividend ETF, it’s important to distinguish between the two main types:

-- Distributing ETFs: pass dividends directly to investors, typically on a monthly, quarterly, or yearly basis.
+• Distributing ETFs: pass dividends directly to investors, typically on a monthly, quarterly, semi-annual, or annual basis.

 How to find and compare other dividend ETFs using JustETF

 Interested in exploring other options?
-With JustETF, it’s pretty easy.
+With JustETF, it’s straightforward to do so.

 Go to the JustETF screener page and filter by: